ppatoria/interview/shared_ptr.md

     Since B no longer exists, the output will be "B no longer exists".

     This example demonstrates how std::weak_ptr can be used to break a circular reference and handle scenarios where objects may have been deleted.
-    It allows you to safely access the object through the weak pointer without causing undefined behavior.
+    It allows you to safely access the object through the weak pointer without causing undefined behaviour.

 # Incorrect usage with raw pointers:
     If you mix `std::shared_ptr` with raw pointers and accidentally delete the object managed by the shared pointer;
-    It can result in a use-after-free error or undefined behavior.
+    It can result in a use-after-free error or undefined behaviour.

 ## Example:
    ```cpp